-European Patent Office.
-Members of the European Patent Organisation
+To the European Patent Office and to the Members of the European Patent Organisation

 Carlsberg and Heineken did not invent beer brewing - it's been around for thousands of years.
 Regular barley belongs to all farmers and cannot be owned for the profit of companies, such as Carlsberg or Heineken.
 We urge you not to grant patents on regular bred plants and technology which is knowledge that’s been around for thousands of years!